SAP-archive/teched2020-DEV166/exercises/ex3/README.md

 After completing these steps, you will have added your CAP project sources to your GitHub repository.

-1. Click on the Quick Tool Access icon **SAP Business Application Studio**.
+1. If you have Business Application Studio still open from the former exercises, return to ot.
+If you haven't, open your [SAP Cloud Platform Trial](https://cockpit.hanatrial.ondemand.com/) and click on the Quick Tool Access icon **SAP Business Application Studio**.

 ![Welcome SCP Trial](../ex0/images/00_00_0020.png)